-The fair value of the long-term portion of loans receivable is based on the discounted value of future cash flow using applicable interest rates ranging from 5.87% to 6.08% in 2023 and 2022.
+The fair value of the long-term portion of loans receivable is based on the discounted value of future cash flow using applicable interest rates ranging from 5.92% to 5.95% in 2024 and 5.87% to 6.08% in 2023.

-The estimated fair value of the derivative liability as at December 31, 2023 and 2022 are based on an indirect method of valuing multiple embedded derivatives.
+The estimated fair value of the derivative liability as at December 31, 2024 and 2023 are based on an indirect method of valuing multiple embedded derivatives.
 This valuation technique using binomial pyramid model uses stock prices and stock price volatility.
 This valuation method compares the fair value of the option-free instrument against the fair value of the hybrid convertible instrument.
 The difference of the fair values is assigned as the value of the embedded derivatives.

-The significant unobservable input in the fair value is the stock price volatility of 13.50% and 19.88% in 2023 and 2022, respectively.
-In 2023 and 2022, a 5% increase (5% decrease) in the stock volatility has very minimal effect to the total comprehensive income.
+The significant unobservable input in the fair value is the stock price volatility of 16.92% and 13.50% in 2024 and 2023, respectively.
+In 2024 and 2023, a 5% increase (5% decrease) in the stock volatility has very minimal effect to the total comprehensive income.

-The plain bond is determined by discounting the cash flows, which is simply the principal at maturity, using discount rate of 17.36% in 2023 and 15.23% in 2022.
+The plain bond is determined by discounting the cash flows, which is simply the principal at maturity, using discount rate of 17.80% in 2024 and 17.36% in 2023.
 The discount rate is composed of the matched to maturity risk free rate and the option adjusted spread (OAS) of 12%.